Skip to main content

 1 credit course

-Prerequisite: Intro to Applied and Pre-Calculus Math 20S & Computer Science 20S
+Prerequisite: Computer Science 20S

 Dramatic Arts / Arts dramatiques (Offered in both English and French Immersion)